Mobile Menu

 5-Year Outlook – Labor force participation rate of women

-The labor force participation rate of women is projected to gradually decline over the next five ...
+The labor force participation rate of women is forecast to edge down to 57.1% in 2026.
+The margin...

 Looking for IBISWorld Industry Reports?